wuespace/telestion/docs/docs/Backend Development/typescript/message-bus.md

 }
 ```

-1. Catch the error thrown by `jsonCodec.decode`.
+1. Catch the error thrown by `Msg.json()`.
 2. Print the error message to the console (or do whatever else you want to do when you receive an invalid message).
 3. Wrap the code that decodes the message in a `try`/`catch` block.

 !!! note "Binary Messages"
-	Since any messages get sent as binary messages (in fact, the `JSONCodec` does nothing else than convert the JSON message to a `Uint8Array` and back), there's no way to validate that a message is supposed to be a binary message.
+	Since any messages get sent as binary messages (in fact, the `json()` function does nothing else than convert the JSON message from a `Uint8Array`), there's no way to validate that a message is supposed to be a binary message.
 This makes the next section even more important.

 #### Validating the message structure